Novarama: History

 After Invizimals: The Lost Tribes, Novarama developed Reality Fighters, a PS Vita launch title.
 Reality Fighters is an augmented reality fighting game backed by a powerful character editor.
 By taking a photo of the player, the game is able to reconstruct himself as a 3D character, who can then be dressed up in millions of costume combinations.
 Reality Fighters was released for the PlayStation Vita on the system's launch date, February 22, 2012.

 On January 23, 2013, the studio released the Invizimals: Hidden Challenges Trading Card App.
 The free downloadable app available on PS Vita, PSP, iOS, and Android was developed in conjunction with Panini, who released over 470 physical cards in Portugal and Spain.
 The application allows players to track their physical card collection, play a virtual version of the TCG, and view the monsters in augmented reality.

 Shortly after, the studio confirmed that a traditional Invizimals sequel was in development for Vita, with a planned launched in late 2013.
 The new title had been described as being more ambitious than previous releases, and was released to tie in with the then-upcoming Invizimals animated series from BRB International.

 At the end of 2016, Novarama became independent again, separating from Sony Computer Entertainment.
 At E3 2019, Novarama announced Killsquad, an Action RPG on PC to be released July 16, 2019.

 In March 2022, Novarama announced that it had reached a deal with Tencent for the Chinese company to take a stake in Novarama.

+In March 2024, Novarama declared bankruptcy.
+CEO Dani Sanchez-Crespo confirmed the studio closing in a video.